 05: Which artists inspire you?

-Mang actively updates her site with new work.
-Keep posted at her website, viewable in English by clicking the top left-hand corner.
+Mang actively updates her site with new work and you can keep posted via her website, viewable in English, by clicking the top left-hand corner.